Covers of surfaces, Kleinian groups, and the curve complex: Application to quantified virtual specialness

-\begin{proof} If every lift of $\alpha$ intersects every lift of $\beta$, then the underlying graph for the right-angled Artin group $A$ in which $\mathfrak{C}_{\Gamma'}$ should embed is the join of two sets of non-adjacent vertices.
-Thus, $A = F_n \times F_m$ is the product of two free groups.
-However, $\pi_1 \mathfrak{C}_{\Gamma'}$ is a surface group, which cannot embed in the product of two free groups \cite{BaumRose}. \end{proof}
+Now, if every lift of $\alpha$ intersects every lift of $\beta$, then $\mathcal{I}$ is the join of two sets of non-adjacent vertices.
+Thus, $R_{\mathcal{I}} = F_n \times F_m$ is the product of two free groups.
+Since a local isometry induces an injection on the level of fundamental groups, $\pi_{1}(\mathfrak{C}_{\Gamma'})$, a surface group, must embed in $R_{\mathcal{I}}$.
+However, a surface group cannot embed in the product of two free groups \cite{BaumRose}. \end{proof}

 Note that if $d_{\mathcal{C}(\widetilde S)}(p^{\ast}\alpha, p^{\ast}\beta)\geq 4$, then every lift of $\alpha$ intersects every lift of $\beta$.
 Thus, Theorem \ref{effective covers} gives us the following: